proofgeist/SimpleQ/README.md

 ## De-coupling

 FileMaker applications are often tightly coupled.
 The best place to see this is on a relationship graph.
 In a large application, the graph becomes very hard to manage, and it begins to impact performance in a big way.
-What we need is ways to carve up our apps into smaller chunks that don't share any TOs, but can still share data.
+What we need are ways to carve up our apps into smaller chunks that don't share any TOs, but can still share data.
 We can imagine, using a script to pass data around, and that is exactly what this implementation builds on.

 ## Completely Free